0xguava/0xguava.github.io/content/about.md

 **Hello,**

-I am Aditya Dhengre, currently pursuing Bachelor of Engineering in Computer Science from [SSGMCE, Shegaon](https://ssgmce.ac.in/).
+I am Aditya Dhengre, currently pursuing Bachelor of Engineering in Computer Science and Engineering from [SSGMCE, Shegaon](https://ssgmce.ac.in/).